Yuzu Shichimi: 7 Spice Blend with Citrus Zest

-When it comes to traditional Japanese spice, “Shichimi Togarashi (七味唐辛子)”, also simply called “Shichimi (七味)”, has been widely used in Japan through the ages.
+When it comes to traditional Japanese spice, “Shichimi Togarashi (七味唐辛子)” or “Shichimi (七味)” has been a long-time favorite in Japan.

-Shichimi Togarashi is a traditional Japanese spice blend consisting of 7 aromatic spices.
-Its first ingredient is ground red chili pepper and the other 6 spices vary depending on the producer.
+It is a traditional seasoning/condiment made up of 7 aromatic spices.
+The first ingredient is the ground red chili pepper, while the other six vary depending on the maker.

-We Japanese use the spice mix sprinkling over various foods as a condiment or seasoning, typically over Udon and Soba noodle soups, Miso soup, Gyudon beef bowl, and pickles.
+We Japanese use the spice mix by sprinkling dishes, including soba and udon noodles, miso soup, Gyudon beef bowl, and Tsukemono pickles.

-Since Shichimi Togarashi is a little spicy and flavorful, the addition of the spice mix can make food appetizing.
+The taste of Shichimi Togarashi is slightly spicy, and the addition can make food flavorful.

-Although the main ingredient in Shichimi Togarashi is traditionally ground red chili pepper, there is also a popular variety of Shichimi in Japan whose first ingredient is dried citrus peel.
+Although the main ingredient is traditionally a ground red chili pepper, Shichimi Togarashi can also use dried citrus peels from Yuzu.

 Yuzu Shichimi (柚子七味)

-As you can see in the photo above, Yuzu looks like an orange, but the Japanese citrus fruit isn’t sweet and is characterized by its intense sourness and good fragrance.
+As you can see in the photo, Yuzu looks like an orange, but the fruit isn’t sweet and sour.
+Instead, it has a pleasant fragrance that makes people relaxed.

-According to the ingredient list, the first ingredient of this Yuzu Shichimi is Yuzu citrus peel, the second is a red chili pepper, and the other 5 spices are black sesame seed, hemp seed, poppy seed, green laver (seaweed), and Sansho pepper.
+this Yuzu Shichimi consists of Yuzu peel, red chili pepper, black sesame seed, hemp seed, poppy seed, Aonori seaweed, and Sansho pepper.